rasika2012/openchoreo/docs/install-guide-multi-cluster.md

 choreo-external-gateway   LoadBalancer   10.96.75.106   <pending>     443:30807/TCP   55m
 ```

-You have two options to expose the choreo-external-gateway service to your host machine.
+You have two options to expose the DataPlane choreo-external-gateway service to your host machine.

 1. Option 1: Use [cloud-provider-kind](https://github.com/kubernetes-sigs/cloud-provider-kind/tree/main) to expose the service.
 2. Option 2: port-forward from your host machine to choreo-external-gateway service.